KeckObservatory/mKTL/doc/example/set.rst

 handling.
 This is the best option if the client application is not concerned about responding to the completion of this request.
-If the client application does want explicit notification when the request is complete, :func:`Item.set` returns a :class:`Protocol.Request.Pending` instance that enables this usage pattern::
+If the client application does want explicit notification when the request is complete, :func:`Item.set` returns a :class:`protocol.message.Request` instance that enables this usage pattern::

     pending = score.set(44, wait=False)